Russell Lee (photographer): Farm Security Administration (1936–1942)

 Lone Driller’s Water Break is a 1939 photograph by Russell Lee, taken as part of the Farm Security Administration's photography program.
 It depicts a worker drinking from a battered pan during the Texas Oil Boom in Kilgore, Texas — a snapshot of boomtown grit and improvisation.

 In the fall of 1936, during the Great Depression, Lee was hired for the federally sponsored Farm Security Administration (FSA) photographic documentation project of the Franklin D. Roosevelt administration.
 He joined a team assembled under Roy Stryker, along with Dorothea Lange, Arthur Rothstein, and Walker Evans.
 Stryker provided direction and bureaucratic protection to the group, leaving the photographers free to compile what in 1973 was described as "the greatest documentary collection which has ever been assembled."

+His series on Pie Town, New Mexico (1940) is among his most recognized bodies of work, utilizing Kodachrome color film to document a homesteading community.

+Japanese American Internment (1942)

 Over the spring and summer of 1942, Lee was one of several government photographers to document the forced relocation of Japanese Americans from the West Coast.
+Following Executive Order 9066, approximately 120,000 individuals of Japanese ancestry were incarcerated.
+Of this population, roughly 80,000 were Nisei (American-born citizens) and Sansei (children of Nisei), while the remaining 40,000 were Issei (Japanese immigrants ineligible for citizenship).

-He produced more than 600 images of families waiting to be removed and their later lives in various detention facilities, most located in isolated areas of the interior of the country.
+He produced more than 600 images of families waiting to be removed and their later lives in various detention facilities.
+His work focused primarily on the Santa Anita Assembly Center in California and the Granada War Relocation Center (Amache) in Colorado.

+Air Transport Command (1943–1945)

 After the FSA was defunded in 1943, Lee served in the Air Transport Command (ATC).
 During this period, he took photographs of all the airfield approaches used by the ATC to supply the Armed Forces in World War II.
+This work took him globally, documenting logistics and aviation infrastructure.

+Coal Mines Administration (1946–1947)

 In 1946 and 1947, he worked for the United States Department of the Interior (DOI), helping the agency compile a medical survey in communities involved in mining bituminous coal.

-He created over 4,000 photographs of miners and their working conditions in coal mines.
-In 1946, Lee completed a series of photos focused on a Pentecostal Church of God in a Kentucky coal camp.
+The survey was comprehensive; Lee visited 185 mines across multiple states.He created over 4,000 photographs of miners and their working conditions in coal mines.
+This series is noted for its brutal honesty regarding the health and safety violations found in the camps.
+In 1946, Lee also completed a focused series of photos on a Pentecostal Church of God in a Kentucky coal camp, documenting snake handling religious practices..

-While completing the DOI work, Lee also continued to work under Stryker.
-He produced public relations photographs for Standard Oil of New Jersey.
+While completing the DOI work, Lee continued to accept commissions from Stryker, producing public relations photographs for Standard Oil of New Jersey.

 In 1947 Lee moved to Austin, Texas, and continued photography.
 In 1965 he became the first instructor of photography at the University of Texas there.